2017-2018 Guest Artists

 Frank A. Watkins, conductor

 Watkins is in demand as guest conductor and clinician.
-Recent engagements include the 2013 Mid-Michigan Honor Choir, University of Nebraska Omaha Collegiate Choir Concert Series (2014), Dunn St. Croix Honor Choir (2015), Lakeland All-Conference Honor Choir (2015), University of Nebraska Omaha Middle School Honor Choir (2016), and the Eau Claire Chamber Orchestra (2016).
-Future engagements include the 2016 Great Northern Conference All-Conference Choir and the 2017 Big Nine Festival Honor Choir in Red Wing, MN.
+Recent engagements include the 2013 Mid-Michigan Honor Choir, University of Nebraska Omaha Collegiate Choir Concert Series (2014), Dunn St. Croix Honor Choir (2015), Lakeland All-Conference Honor Choir (2015), University of Nebraska Omaha Middle School Honor Choir (2016), Eau Claire Chamber Orchestra (2016), Red Cedar Honor Choir (2017) and the Big Nine Festival Honor Choir (2017).
+Future engagements include the Great Northern Conference All-Conference Choir (2017), Cloverbelt All-Conference Honor Choir (2018), and the 2018 Men’s Choir Festival in Stillwater, MN.
 He has presented workshops on choral methods for the International Music and Christian Arts Conference, Michigan State University, and the Ohio State University.
-In 2015 he presented at both the Wisconsin Music Educators State Convention and the National Collegiate Choral Organization National Conference.
+In 2015, he presented at both the Wisconsin Music Educators State Convention and the National Collegiate Choral Organization National Conference.